Chinese Language — History, Development, Classifications, and Fun Facts

-To sum up, there are over 80 existing spoken languages and over 30 writing systems in China.
+To sum up, there are over 80 existing spoken languages and over 30 written language systems in China.

 History and Evolution of Chinese Languages.

-Throughout history, there are four stages in regard to the history and development of Chinese languages.
+Throughout history, there are four stages in regard to the history and development of the languages of China.

 Old Chinese, Archaic Chinese, or Shanggu Hanyu

-During Jin Dynasty, many separatist regimes had risen and fallen, and those endless wars caused large-scale death and immigrations, which formed the Middle Chinese.
+During Jin Dynasty, many separatist regimes had risen and fallen, and those endless wars caused large-scale death and immigration, which formed the Middle Chinese.

-Chinese Characters "Le Wei Yang" (Eternal Happiness) on Unearthed Eaves Tile of the Han Dynasty — Fujian Museum (Photo by Dongmaiying)
+Chinese Words "Le Wei Yang" (Eternal Happiness) on Unearthed Eaves Tile of the Han Dynasty — Fujian Museum (Photo by Dongmaiying)